 Domain-joined instances with Windows user login: Domain User (e.g.

 Domain-joined instances with Windows user login disabled:

 Adjust Storage Capacity¶

 Administrators can make changes to the storage capacity settings and adjust their users’ Enterprise Profile disks to scale automatically based on usage.

 Initial Disk Size¶

-If you anticipate that your users will need to regularly increase their profile or Personal Drive storage capacity, you can set parameters to automatically scale up as needed.
+If you anticipate that your users will need to regularly increase their profile storage capacity, you can set parameters to automatically scale up as needed.
 To do this, navigate to the “Volumes” page (which will appear in your Dashboard menu once you have enabled Enterprise Profiles or Personal Drives).
 Under the “Volumes” section, click on the kebab menu and select “Autogrow settings.”
 A new dialog box will appear:

 Here, you can specify the threshold at which the disk size will automatically increase for established users.
 In the example above, you can see that the disk will automatically go up by 1 GB when it detects there is less than 1 GB of space remaining.
 You can adjust these values as you see fit for your users.

 Administrators can delete volumes at any time.
 Simply navigate to the “Volumes” tab on the “Settings” page of your Dashboard and click the ellipsis next to the volume you would like to delete.
 Select “Delete.”
 Please ensure that the volume status is “Detached” before you attempt to delete it.